hamidc10/BlockChain_cs646/README.md

 Once the code has all the information required it then turns the following into a JSON dictionary object.
 The code then used that object using a hash library to perform the SHA-256 hashing algorithm on it.
-The code then adds the file to the /*pending/* folder.
+The code then adds the file to the *pending* folder.
 In the end it returns the name of the transaction file that has been created from the hash.

 Links used: